Phase-controlled bound states in giant atom waveguide QED setup: Bound state in the continuum

-Explicitly, we here find some exotic characters of the single photon BIC as shown in Figs.~\ref{shape} (b) and (d).
-For $\Omega/\xi=-1,\phi=\pi,N=6$, we observe a dimerised character in Fig.~\ref{shape} (b).
-That is, the photon is bounded in the resonators dimmer by dimmer inside the regime covered by the giant atom and the photonic intensity is homogenous in each resonator of the dimmer. {This can be explained by the fact that the photon in the $Kth$ mode propagating to the left interferes with that propagating to the right which is revealed by Eq.~(\ref{BICp}).
-Since $\Omega/\xi=-1$ and $K=\pi/3$, there are photons at $j=1,2,4$ and $5$ but no photons at $j=3$.
-On the contrary, for the parameter of $\Omega/\xi=-\sqrt{2},\phi=\pi,N=12$, we will reach a trimerised BIC as shown in Fig.~\ref{shape} (d).
-It shows that in each of the trimmer, the photonic intensity in the central resonator is two times larger than those in the side ones.
-In this case $K = \pi/4$, so there is no photon distribution between the two legs of the giant atom at $j=4m\,(m=0,1,2,3)$ as is demonstrated in Eq.~(\ref{BICp}).} Therefore, the frequency and the photonic distribution of the BIC can be modulated by the size and the frequency of the giant atom as well as its coupling phase to the waveguide.
+It means that, the photon in the waveguide is trapped within the regime which is covered by the giant atom, and therefore we name it as BIC.
+The BIC is different from other states in the continuum, in which the photon distributes along the whole waveguide.

-Besides the above mentioned BIC, in Figs.~\ref{shape} (a) and (c), we can also observe a pair of BOCs, locating below and above the continuum asymmetrically, which is different from that in the resonant case ($\Omega=\omega_c$).
-Together with the BIC, the system exhibit an exotic dynamical behavior for both of the atom and the photonic evolution.
+In Figs.~\ref{bshape} (c) and (d), we demonstrate the standing wave type photonic distribution for the BIC.
+Here, the solid bar represents the numerical results which come from the direct diagonalization of the Hamiltonian in the single excitation subspace, while the empty circles are the analytical results based on Eq.~(\ref{BICp}).
+For the parameter $\Omega/\xi=-1$, we will have $K=\pi/3$.
+The distribution in Fig.~\ref{bshape} (c) shows that the photon occupies at the $j=1,2,4$ and $5$th sites, but not at $j=3$.
+On the contrary, for the parameter of $\Omega/\xi=-\sqrt{2},\phi=0,N=12$, there is no photon distribution between the two legs of the giant atom at the site with $j=4m\,(m=0,1,2,3)$.
+Therefore, {the frequency} and the photonic distribution of the BIC can be modulated by the size and frequency of the giant atom as well as its coupling phase to the waveguide.